DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/conventions.md

 Ontologies are stored and exchanged in turtle format.

 ## Namespace Storage
-Elements of differnt namespaces are stored in
+Elements of different namespaces are stored in
 * different named graphs or
 * different turtle files.